 Measurement: Children in poverty are defined as children living in families with an income below 100% of the federal poverty level.
 For calendar year 1999, a family of four was below the poverty level if its household income was \$17,029 per year or less.
 The U.S. Bureau of the Census defines children as people under the age of 18 who are related to the head of household by birth, marriage or adoption.
 Specifically, these children would include sons and daughters, stepchildren, adopted children and all other children related to the householder, except a spouse.
 Foster children are excluded.
-Information is collected by the decennial

-Census (applies only to the non-institutionalized, civilian population), and by the annual American Community Survey (only in Broward County until 2003).
+Information is collected by the decennial Census (applies only to the noninstitutionalized, civilian population), and by the annual American Community Survey.
 Explanation: Poverty is linked to low educational attainment, health problems, crime, and other conditions that weaken families and communities.

-Data sources: U.S. Bureau of the Census, 1990 Census of Population and Housing (STF3A online at http://venus.census.gov/cdrom/lookup, Table P118 Poverty Status in 1989 by Sex and Age); 1998 American Community Survey (online at http://factfinder.census.gov, Table P83N Poverty Status in 1998 by Race by Age); and 1999 American Community Survey (online at http://factfinder.census.gov, Table P77 Poverty Status by Age).
+Data sources: U.S. Bureau of the Census.
+1990 Census of Population and Housing (STF3A), Table P118; 2000 Census of Population and Housing (Summary File 3), Table P87; and 2001 American Community Survey, Table P114; all tables are available online at http://factfinder.census.gov.

-1.7 Child Care
+Child Care

-1.7.1 Day care for children in poverty
+1.7.1 Child care for children in poverty